marian-babik/python-nap/README.md

     # init
     app.container = list()

-    def callback_function(results):  # results has io.status from all metrics
-        if all(results) == 0:
+    def callback_function(results):  # results will contain io.status from all passive metrics if all(results) == 0:
             io.status = nap.OK
         if any(results) == 2: